 (Nomination Committee)

 Majority of the Nomination Committee members shall be Independent Outside Directors, and the Chairperson shall be performed by an Independent Outside Director.
-As of the date of submission, the Nomination Committee is comprised of five (5) Directors (including four (4) Outside Directors), and the Chairperson is Mariko Tokuno (Independent Outside Director).
+The Nomination Committee is comprised of five (5) Directors (All are Outside Directors), and the Chairperson is Tatsuo Wakabayashi (Independent Outside Director).

 (Audit Committee)